Degrees of freedom of a quadratic scalar-nonmetricity theory: Secondary constraints and degrees of freedom

 thus (\ref{Dab_eigen}) yields

 Therefore, we must have

 and

-(\ref{case6_cond}) is a equation for 3 functions $V^{i}(\bm{y})$, which has two solutions with one arbitrary (unfixed) function.
+Equation (\ref{case6_cond}) is for 3 functions $V^{i}(\bm{y})$, which has two solutions with one arbitrary (unfixed) function.
 Without loss of generality, we denote the arbitrary function as $V^{1}(\bm{y})\equiv V(\bm{y})\neq0$.
 The first solution corresponds to $V^{2}\neq0$ and $V^{3}=0$.
-Thus (\ref{case6_cond}) implies
+Thus, Eq. (\ref{case6_cond}) implies

-multiplying both sides by $\int\mathrm{d}^{3}x'\varDelta_{2}^{-1}(\bm{x},\bm{x}')$ yields
+multiplying both sides by $\int\mathrm{d}^{3}x'\varDelta^{-1}_{2}(\bm{x},\bm{x}')$ yields

 Similarly, the other solution corresponds to setting $V^{2}=0$ and $V^{3}\neq0$, which gives

 The 2 null eigenvectors are thus

 and